Buy tickets for the slopes, ski school and slope events online

 Sledding is not allowed on the ski slopes for safety reasons.

-There is a small sledding hill in the Mini Mountain area.
+There is a small sledding slope in the Mini Mountain area.

 You can also sled in the activity park next to Tahko Spa, and at Tahko Tours, which has both a sledding hill and an ice rink.